At a glance

 Help break down tasks.
 Have your child use a calendar or planner to map out school assignments and activities.
 Together, write down the steps with timelines.
 Create a checklist to mark off tasks as they are completed to help your child stay on track.

 Look into accommodations.
-Your child might be able to get accommodations at school through a or an .
+Your child might be able to get accommodations at school.
 The teacher might break the task into chunks and give them each a deadline, for instance.
-The teacher might also set up check-in points to make sure the work is staying on track.

 Planning skills become increasingly important as kids get older.

 To strengthen planning skills, ask open-ended questions and help your child break down tasks.